How to file a complaint

 What happens when the OGEC receives a complaint?

 When the OGEC staff receives a complaint, the staff must notify the Respondent within two days about the receipt of the complaint and must provide copies of the complaint materials to the Respondent.
 The executive director then reviews the complaint to determine if the alleged violation falls within the OGEC’s jurisdiction.
 If the complaint is not within the commission’s jurisdiction, the executive director sends the complainant a letter to advise that the commission cannot take action.

 If the matter does appear to be within the commission’s jurisdiction, the director again notifies the public official named in the complaint.

 About 90 percent of the cases reviewed by the commission are initiated as a result of written complaints.
 The balance of cases are initiated by the commission at regular commission meetings as the result of information obtained from other sources, such as government agencies or media coverage.

 Preliminary Review Phase.
 When deciding to pursue an issue, the commission opens a case file and initiates a preliminary review.
 A decision to conduct a preliminary review means that the violation appears to be within the commission’s jurisdiction.

 The preliminary review phase must be completed within 30 days (formerly 135 days) of the filing of the complaint or initiation of action on the part of the commission.
-The objective of preliminary review is to determine if sufficient cause exists to conduct an investigation.
+[HB 2019 Effective July 1, 2015] The objective of preliminary review is to determine if sufficient cause exists to conduct an investigation.
 "Cause" is defined by statute as "... a substantial objective basis for believing that an offense or violation may have been committed and the person who is the subject of an inquiry may have committed the offense or violation."

 The OGEC is required by law to conduct the preliminary review confidentially.
 The OGEC will make no public disclosure or comment related to this matter other than to acknowledge that a complaint is pending if an inquiry is made.
 The confidentiality requirement applies only to OGEC personnel.
 The ability of any other persons to publicly comment about this matter is not affected.